dmitry-zhuravlev/SkylandersConverter/README.md

 ## Support

-As of writing this, this will ONLY work with Skylanders Imaginators Figures/Level Packs.
-I don't have figures from the other game yet.
-When I get them, I'll make changes to the script here :)

 For support, Message froyop12 on discord froyop12#8300

 This has only been tested on Nintendo Switch.
-While it should work on other systems, it's not guaranteed.
+I suspect it might not work with other sytems.
+I am currently looking into this.